EDAD 2330: Advanced Theories in Leadership

 This 3-hour course is designed to be an interactive theory-based seminar in which students explore self, our relationship to others and the issues confronting our society in the context of leadership related principles.
 Registrants of this course, along with the instructors, function as a community of learners and work together to craft and share knowledge about leadership.

-This course is offered every fall and spring semesters and is taught by Leadership Center Director Kerri Ressl.
+This course is offered every fall and spring semesters and is taught by Associate Director Veronica Guzman.

 This capstone course focuses on the synthesis of learning and experiences across the prior 15 hours of coursework.
 Students will design and present their new understandings of leadership and speculate about futures on the horizon.
 Prerequisite: EDAD 2330.

-This course is offered every fall and spring semester and is taught by Leadership Center Director Kerri Ressl and Assistant Vice President of Student Affairs, Mardie Sorensen.
+This course is offered every fall semester and is taught by Leadership Center Director Loretta Pequeno-Griffin.

 Check MyMav for current times and sections of each course offered in the Fall and Spring semesters.